Abhijeet103/renderTest1/README.md

 1) simple get API ,  which get all the Training centers , if none present in the DataBase then return empty list
 2) Filter  with any parameter is implemented , usage of invalid parameter for filtering will result in a bad request
 3) Post API which post Training Center data
-4) All specified Validations like email , phone  , Not null constrinat for some   data members etc .
+4) All specified Validations like email , phone  , Not null constraint  for some   data members etc .
 5) Unit Test with Mock MVC
 6) dockerized
 7) swagger UI is attached